- Employment. - The term "employment" includes employment by the State and all

 - Medical Compensation. - The term "medical compensation" means medical,

-medical and surgical supplies, as may reasonably be required to effect a
+other treatment, including medical and surgical supplies, as may reasonably be required to

-artificial members as may reasonably be necessary at the end of the healing
+members as may reasonably be necessary at the end of the healing period and the

 - Health care provider. - The term "health care provider" means physician,